Ferrolune/ZoneInfoTW/README.md

 11. Whatever else I feel like adding.

 Currently, contributions, pull requests, and issues are ignored until this roadmap is done.
 There's a lot of data and exploration to cover before it's done.

-Classifications

-Zones
-  Green = safe for your faction
-  Yellow = unsafe for both factions
-  Red = unsafe for your faction

-Cities/Towns
-  creatures found here are
-    Green = friendly faction-alignment
-    Yellow = neutral faction-alignment
-    Red = hostile faction-alignment
-  POI follows the same coloring as cities/towns, except they're referring to the monsters in the area with the exception that if the POI is obviously a faction-area then it'll override anything else found in the area (E.G. Ridgepoint Tower)

-Level Ranges, distance from current level to lowest level in the range.
-  +10 (Black)
-  +5  (Red)
-  +3  (Orange)
-  -2  (Yellow)
-  -5  (Green)
-  -6 or less (Gray)